 8. Don’t touch the wildlife or coral in Hawaii

-Don’t touch the turtles, or the dolphins, or the coral.
+Don’t touch the turtles, dolphins, monk seals, or coral.
 It’s not only against the law, but messing with animals or coral can negatively impact the environment.

-On that note, did you know that your sunscreen could be causing damage to marine life?
+On that note, did you know your sunscreen could damage marine life?
 Most people don’t know!
 Look for ingredients like oxybenzone, butylparaben, octinoxate, and 4-methylbenzylidine camphor and avoid them.

 You can read my post about where to find reef-safe sunscreen to learn more.